We explain the 101 most important stock market terms and decipher financial jargon with simple definitions and practical examples.

 An Options Contract is an agreement to buy or sell stocks at a specific price.
 An investor could agree to buy 100 shares of Microsoft (MSFT) at $100 if Microsoft falls or rises to that price.

 Pattern Trading involves analyzing stock patterns and trading accordingly.
 Chartists or technical analysts look at visual representations of stocks to anticipate where the price will go in the future.
-These investors rely on past trends, volume, and other data points from a variety of sources to determine whether they should buy or sell a particular stock.
+These investors rely on past trends, volume, and other data points from various sources to determine whether they should buy or sell a particular stock.
 If you want to pattern trade, see our best books for traders article.

 A penny stock is the equity of a small company that trades for less than $5 per share.
 Most penny stocks are not traded on a major exchange like the NASDAQ or NYSE but via over-the-counter transactions (OTC).